ComparisonJuly 6, 202610 min read

 • Install uBlock Origin for comprehensive ad and tracker blocking

-• Consider a hardened fork like LibreWolf if you want a more locked-down experience
+• Consider the hardened fork LibreWolf if you want a more locked-down experience

 Best for: Power users who want control and who care about a non-Chromium web.